LukasW01/caddy-cloudflare/README.md

 ### Caddyfile

 The `Caddyfile` contains the server configurations and routes for your web server.
 Modify this file according to your specific requirements.
 For refrences how the Caddyfile works take a look at the offical [documentation](https://caddyserver.com/docs/).
-An [example](https://github.com/LukasW01/caddy-cloudflare/blob/main/Caddyfile) Caddyfile is provided in this repository.

 ```caddyfile
 {